spadma3/duck/catkin_ws/src/30-localization-and-planning/auto_localization/README.md

 ### System Localization

-First on your server computer, execute following commands. ![IP_address] should be the IP address of computer you wanna set it as server. ![your map] is the map file of your map.
+First on your server computer (could be your laptop), execute following commands.

+![IP_address] should be the IP address of computer you wanna set it as server.

+![your map] is the map file of your map.

-    laptop $ make auto_localization_server IP:=![IP_address]
+    server $ make auto_localization_server IP:=![IP_address]

-Open another terminal, start localization procedures on your server computer side
+Open a terminal on your laptop, start localization procedures on your laptop

     laptop $ make auto_localization_laptop IP:=![IP_address] map=![your map]

-Open another terminal and open ssh connections to all watchtowers through [xpanes](#xpanes) and [tmux](#tmux).
+Open ssh connections to all watchtowers through [xpanes](#xpanes) and [tmux](#tmux).
 Execute the command on watchtowers

-    duckiebot $ make auto_localization_watchtower IP:=![IP_address]
+    watchtower $ make auto_localization_watchtower IP:=![IP_address]

+#### System Localization Output

+##### Topic

 The system starts working.
-On server computer, the `~bot_global_poses` topic publishes Duckiebots' poses, reference tags it take reference to, and the camera that detect the Duckiebot.
+On laptop, the `~bot_global_optimizae_poses` topic publishes Duckiebots' poses, reference tags it take reference to, and the camera that detect the Duckiebot.

+##### Result file

-The system also records all records under `config` folder with .csv file.
+The system also records all records under `auto_localization/config` folder with .csv file.
 You could checkout the performances of each Duckiebot in the file.

+The result before and after optimization are all saved.

+### Others

 For watchtowers that are also trafficlights: ssh to all trafficlights